-We chose our best rewards credit cards based on the total value they offer to cardholders through ongoing rewards, sign-up bonuses, 0% APR promotions and other perks.
+We chose our best rewards credit cards based on the total value they offer to cardholders through ongoing rewards, welcome bonuses, 0% APR promotions and other perks.
 We also broke the cards down into clear categories that highlight features that credit card users are typically interested in — for example, premium travel vs. general travel, flat rewards vs. tiered rewards, and so on.

 While some cards charge annual fees, we only picked ones that make it easy to make up for them with the value they provide.
-Before you apply, though, take some time to compare these cards with other top credit card offers to make sure you get the best fit for you.
+Before you apply, though, take some time to compare these cards with other best rewards credit card offers to make sure you get the best fit for you.

 Frequently Asked Questions About Travel Credit Cards

 Travel rewards credit cards are a good fit for those who travel a lot for work or pleasure or for those wanting to spread their wanderlust wings.
 There are two main types of travel credit cards to consider when building up your wallet:

 - General-purpose credit cards: These travel cards offer the most flexible options for earning and redeeming points.
 General travel cards are usually packed with travel perks and might have a preference for travel partners, but they aren’t exclusive.